jonesy-b-dev/Asterdodge/README.md

+# How to run project

+* Clone the repo

+### Windows
+* Open the build directory in a terminal
+* Run `premake vs2022`
+* Open solution file
+* Hit f5

+### Linux
+* Open the root in a terminal
+* run `./run.sh`
+* If any errors occor rerun the command and look at the error
+* If you get an error saying asterdodge cannot be found open the shell script and replace `./bin/Debug/asterdodge` to `./bin/Debug/Asterdodge`

 # Raylib-Quickstart
 A simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.